 The neurological benefits of vitamin C are profound and well-researched.
 This substance stimulates the production of a variety of enzymes involved in cognition.
 While the brain naturally produces these enzymes, it may struggle to produce them if you have a vitamin C deficiency.

 As an antioxidant, vitamin C protects brain cells from the harmful effects of excessive stimulation.
 Oxidative stress leads to cell death, and vitamin C protects against oxidative stress in animal models.

 Research has found that potassium channels play a role in depression.
 Vitamin C blocks potassium channels, which has antidepressive effects.
 A longitudinal study found that people who consumed adequate amounts of vitamin C were less likely to develop dementia.
-Since vitamin C is an antioxidant, it may also reduce the risk of Alzheimer’s disease.

 Vitamin C supplementation reduces bone loss in animal models.
 This vitamin also appears to help the body eliminate toxic metals like mercury, lead, and cadmium.
 Collagen is an important part of your cartilage, skin, and other tissues, and vitamin C supplementation increases collagen production.